Code-Institute-Submissions/Second-Milestone-Project-Simon-Game/readme.md

 ## UX
 The aim is to  build a web version of simple single-player game - Simon.
+The site should be a Single-Page Application, as responsive as possible.
+Target audience of the website are people who like playing games casually or as their chosen medium of entertainment.
+To amuse them, this web-game is going to offer, among other things, easy rules, nice animation of colourful pads and pleasant to hear sounds.

 #### Users Stories:
 1. As a person who is visiting the website, I want to read about the game, to understand the rules.